 Butternut squash quinoa casserole is full of vegetables and makes a delicious vegetarian, gluten-free, and vegan friendly casserole for the whole family.

-This casserole could have been a complete disaster.
+This casserole could have been a food fail.

 Sometimes I don’t have a plan whatsoever for what I’m going to cook.
 I use it as an opportunity to use up veggies and random items in my pantry, and live up to my “trial and eater” name.